bhartigattani21/Mergerware_Assingnment/README.md

 To begin, register as a user with your email address and choose your role.
 Perform actions based on your role:

-Borrower: Request loans and view past loans.
+<br>Borrower: Request loans and view past loans.<br>
-Lender: Confirm loan payments and view past payments.
+Lender: Confirm loan payments and view past payments.<br>
 Admin: View complete transaction histories.
 #Contact
 For any inquiries or assistance, please contact: